GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-data-structures-python.md

 <p>
-Tuples are declared with '()'.
+Tuples are ordered collections of objects declared with '()'.
 Non-empty tuples can be declared without parenthesis, with commas separating elements; this is called
 <a href="http://www.schoolcoders.com/coding-pythonbeginners-tuples-2"
 target="_blank">packing</a>.